ujcs/projectamp/README.md

 - Python (Flexibility and simplicity)
 - Django (Framework seems to be frequently recommended for similar needs)
 - MySQL (Already utilized for Wordpress in typical development environment, seems to make sense)
+* Still under considerstion.
+Angular or React might be better.*

 **Unknown (Need to further research) tool needs/integration:**